SF-WDI-LABS/react-intro/README.md

 > If you're interested in learning more about the Virtual DOM, [check this video out](https://www.youtube.com/watch?v=-DX3vJiqxm4).

 So we've created the template for our component.
-Now let's use `/src/index.js` to load in our new component and render it on the DOM...
+Now let's use `/src/index.js` to load in our new component and render it on the DOM. change the third import to import `Hello` instead of App.
+Also change the `<App />` tag to `<Hello />`...

 ```js
 import React from 'react'